Preserving Spectral Structure and Statistics in Diffusion Models: Methodology

-Given $\mathbf{\hat{x}}_0$, the closed-form (whole-step) forward process is defined by:
+This formulation implies a closed-form (one-step) expression of forward process defined by:

+The closed-form expression in Eq. (\ref{eq:closed_forward}) allows us to sample the spectral components $\mathbf{\hat{x}}_t$ at any arbitrary timestep $t$ directly from initial data $\mathbf{\hat{x}}_0$.

-We then find that at the final timestep $t=T$, when the noise-scheduler satisfies $\alpha_t=\bar{\alpha}_t=0$, the distribution of the closed-form forward process, $q(\mathbf{\hat{x}}_T|\mathbf{\hat{x}}_0)$, simplifies to:
+We then find that at the final timestep $t=T$ when the noise-scheduler satisfies $\alpha_t=\bar{\alpha}_t=0$, the distribution of the closed-form forward process $q(\mathbf{\hat{x}}_T|\mathbf{\hat{x}}_0)$ simplifies to:

-Thus, at the end of the forward process, the input data $\mathbf{\hat{x}}_0$ is diffused into a random noise that satisfies a Gaussian distribution $\mathcal{N}(\boldsymbol{\mu},\ \boldsymbol{\Sigma})$.
-This ensures that the resulting random noise maintains the same mean and variance as the original spectral representation of the images, successfully preserving invariant spectral features.
+Thus, at the end of the forward process, the input data $\mathbf{\hat{x}}_0$ is diffused into a random noise $\mathcal{N}(\hat{\boldsymbol{\mu}},\ \hat{\boldsymbol{\Sigma}})$ that satisfies a Gaussian distribution.
+This ensures that the resulting Gaussian noise at terminal time maintains the same mean and variance as the initial spectral components, hence successfully preserving spectral features by preserving spectral mean and variance.